How to Use OptinMonster’s JavaScript Variables Rule

 If either the JavaScript variable’s key or value is irrelevant, choose the is anything option.

-4. When you’re finished, click Save.
+4. When you’re finished, Save the campaign.

 Examples